Memory Loss or Behavioral Changes (including MCI, MBI, Alzheimer’s disease, and dementia)

 Dementia is the overriding term for all the diseases that take away peoples’ ability to think, or change their personality and mood, through a destructive process that dismantles the neural super-networks in their brains.
 The change has to be sufficiently severe, so as to prevent a person from doing what they were able to do in the past or needs to do currently.
 The specifics in each patient depend on the network affected primarily, the location where the disease begins, and the speed with which the process progresses.

-Alzheimer’s disease is the most common cause of dementia.
-The term “Alzheimer’s disease” has a dual meaning.
-It refers both to the biological process and to its clinical effect.
-This can be confusing.
 The biological process is at work several decades before the disease begins to express itself clinically.
 This gives hope, that early detection may provide an opportunity for intervention to slow its progression in its earliest stages.